-These tools can be used to guide decision making for service delivery to students who are Deaf or Hard of Hearing (DHH).
+These tools can be used to guide discussions regarding the unique needs of students who are Deaf or Hard of Hearing (DHH).

 Educational Impact Matrix

-This tool helps teams discuss appropriate service delivery times.
+This tool helps teams discuss student needs and possible support.

 Assessment Resource Guide

 Secondary Transition Guide

 This tool helps collect important data for discussing a student's transition needs.

 Early Childhood Planning Guide

 This tool helps teams discuss whether a young child is reaching appropriate benchmarks.